 15U NATIONAL TEAM

-In 2012, USA Baseball rolled out its first ever 15U National Team.
-The club, which is comprised of some of the most talented young players across the county, played four games in the Dominican Republic against the Dominicans and against Puerto Rico.
+In 2012, USA Baseball rolled out its first-ever 15U National Team.
+The club, which is comprised of some of the most talented young players across the county, played four games in the Dominican Republic against the Dominicans and Puerto Rico.
+Team USA went 4-0 abroad, outscoring their opponents, 31-3.

-A staple on the 15U baseball community's calendar going forward, USA Baseball's 15U Championships help the organization identify players for the National Team.
-The event is held in two regions -- East (Florida) and West (Arizona) -- and 72 teams compete in each region.
-USA Baseball representatives and scouts select the top players from each region and from there the National Team is chosen.
+A staple on the 15U baseball community's calendar going forward, USA Baseball's 15U National Team Championships and National Team Identification Series help the organization identify players for the 15U National Team.
+The National Team Championships are held in two regions -- East (Florida) and West (Arizona) -- and up to 72 teams compete in each region.
+USA Baseball representatives and scouts select the top players from each event, and from there the National Team is chosen.

 14U NATIONAL TEAM DEVELOPMENT PROGRAM